 In 1997-1998, the Town secured Transportation Enhancement Assistance grants from the Virginia Department of Transportation for the improvement of a pedestrian trail that interconnects neighborhoods with existing recreation facilities and key cultural features in the Town.
-The Greenbelt Trail provides improved access to the Powell River, historic areas, and the downtown district.
-The Town has recently completed construction of Phase III of the Greenbelt Trail which connected the W. 4th.
-St. trailhead with the trailhead near Town Hall.
-This "missing link" phase has made it possible to bike or walk the full length of the trail from Bullitt Park to just north of the Gilley Avenue bridge.
-The final phase of the Greenbelt Trail is schedule to begin construction in 2016.
-This phase will make the trail a complete loop while connecting it to the aforementioned recreation facilities and cultural features.
+The Greenbelt provides improved access to the Powell River, historic areas, and the downtown district.

 The Department of Parks and Recreation is also responsible for the management and operation of the Town-owned lands adjacent to Big Cherry Reservoir.
-This 2,200 acre site provides a resource for large-scale outdoor recreation such as boating, hunting, fishing and primitive camping.
+This 2,200 acre site provides a resource for large-scale outdoor recreation such as boating, hunting and primitive camping.